JamesTiberiusKirk/GRPC-Movie-name-hash/COMMENTS.md

     on every single handler.

 P.S.
 I know convention is that we do not commit `.env`, but theres no actual secrets in in there, and for running locally, its needed.
+P.S.S Sorry, on projects where I work alone I dont typically follow propper git etiquate, So no git history.